jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 - This project is a non-clinical demonstration prototype.
 - It is intended for interface and workflow visualization only.
-- Heatmaps displayed in the interface are illustrative and not intended for medical interpretation.
+- Annotation displayed in the interface are illustrative and not intended for medical interpretation.
 - Slide images referenced in the demo are from publicly available datasets where noted.